 - encouraging existing suppliers to remain active participants in local audit and creating opportunities for new suppliers to enter the market;

-- encouraging audit suppliers to submit prices which are realistic in the context of the current market;
+- encouraging audit suppliers to submit prices which were realistic in the context of the current market;

-- enabling auditor appointments which facilitate the efficient use of audit resources;
+- enabling auditor appointments which facilitated the efficient use of audit resources;

 - supporting and contributing to the efforts of audited bodies and auditors to improve the timeliness of audit opinion delivery; and

-- establishing arrangements that are able to evolve in response to changes to the local audit framework.
+- establishing arrangements that can evolve in response to changes to the local audit framework.

-It is necessary to enter into contracts with a number of audit suppliers to provide sufficient capacity for all of the audits required, enable PSAA to manage auditor independence issues and, if possible, grow the number of active suppliers in the local audit market.
+It is necessary to enter into contracts with a number of audit suppliers to provide sufficient capacity for all of the audits required.
+This enables PSAA to manage auditor independence issues and, if possible, grow the number of active suppliers in the local audit market.

-The procurement will cover the audits of the accounts of all eligible bodies that opt into the appointing person scheme.
-Eligible bodies include local authorities, combined authorities, police and crime commissioners including PFCCs, chief constables, fire and rescue authorities, waste authorities, passenger transport executives and national park authorities.
+The procurement covered the audits of the accounts of all eligible bodies that opted into the appointing person scheme for the audit of accounts from 2023/24 to 2027/28.
+Eligible bodies include local authorities, combined authorities, police and crime commissioners, police, fire and crime commissioners, chief constables, fire and rescue authorities, waste authorities, passenger transport executives and national park authorities.

 Following the completion of the opt-in invitation process for the five-year appointing period from April 2023, 470 (99%) of the 475 eligible bodies decided to become opted-in bodies.

-Details of the procurement are available on our procurement update page.
+Details of the procurement are available on our procurement process page.